The modern workforce depends on software like never before, and with that dependence comes an increasing IT cost.

 If you don’t carefully assess each one on a case-by-case basis, your organization can get roped into costly long-term contracts that guarantee poor quality service, which you can’t get out of without arbitration.

-3. Maintaining up-to-date software inventory
+3. Maintaining an up-to-date software inventory

 It’s easy to lose track of the software products in use across your organization, including the pricing agreements for each product, renewals, and active licenses, especially if you have a particularly large organization or if employees can purchase product licenses without oversight.